 The firefighters at the Colorado Springs Fire Department have loyal servants for years, and as always, they were ready for any emergency.
 They had no idea that a single call would make this day totally different from a typical one though.

-2. Emergency Call
+2. An Urgent Call

 6. Guess Confirmed